EvyLynne/Microsoft-Power-BI-Resources/README.md

-# SSMS-DB-Schema-Diagram
+# Microsoft Power BI Resources
+This repo is for Power BI Reports meant to be re-used.
-This is a Microsoft Power BI report used to visualize a database relationship schema. <br>
+1. DATABASE_SCHEMA_SSMS is a Microsoft Power BI report used to visualize database relationships schemas. <br>
-I needed to diagram the database for future work.  <br>
+    This report can be downloaded and pointed at other Relational Sources and reused.
 The development enviornment is SQL Server version SQL2022	RTM	Developer Edition (64-bit)	16.0.1050.5<br>
 https://www.microsoft.com/en-us/sql-server/sql-server-downloads <br>
 Sql Server Management Studio <br>